matrix-org/matrix-spec-proposals/proposals/4175-profile-field-time-zone.md

 Mattermost [returns an object](https://api.mattermost.com/#tag/users/operation/GetUser) with the user's manual and/or automatic IANA time zone name.

-Discord, Twitter, blah don't provide a user's time zone.
+Discord, Twitter, and IRC don't provide a user's time zone.

 ## Security considerations